By Margaret Quilter

 What happens if malnutrition is not treated?

-For children who have severe acute malnutrition, which is the most life-threatening form of malnutrition, they need therapeutic treatment as food alone will not enable their recovery.
-However, those who remain untreated are at high risk of dying, which is what we are seeing in Gaza, with more than 57 children having reportedly died of malnutrition in the Gaza Strip since October 2023, as of 5 April 2025.
+Children who have severe acute malnutrition, which is the most life-threatening form of malnutrition, need therapeutic treatment, as food alone will not enable their recovery.
+However, those who remain untreated are at high risk of dying, which is what we are seeing in Gaza, with more than 119 children having reportedly died of malnutrition in Gaza since October 2023, as of 27 August 2025.

 A one-year-old baby started losing weight because it was difficult for her family to find food.
 She started to improve slightly when she began eating the nutrition supplements provided by UNICEF.